integrativemodeling/nup84/README.md

 - `scripts/output.1/pdbs`    The best 500 models from the modeling are accumulated in this directory, and updated as the calculation proceeds.
 - `scripts/output.1/rmfs`    The structures of the lowest temperature replica will be written here as [RMF files](http://integrativemodeling.org/rmf/).
 - `scripts/output.1/stat.n.out`	 Log files.
 They contain all relevant numbers of the calculation.
+- `outputs` For reference, the models described in the Nup84 publication are deposited in this directory.
+For each of the two clusters discovered in the study, the cluster representative (the best scoring individual model in the cluster) is available in RMF format, together with the top five best scoring models in PDB format.
+An accompanying stat file contains useful statistics on the simulation, such as whether each of the crosslinks was satisfied.

 ## Running the MODELLER scripts:
 - `cd scripts/MODELLER_scripts`